NathanStanislavsky/RecipeSearch/README.md

 PantryChef helps you discover recipes you can make with the ingredients you already have in your pantry!
 Enter your ingredients, and it fetches relevant recipes using this [Kaggle dataset](https://www.kaggle.com/datasets/shuyangli94/food-com-recipes-and-user-interactions).
 User's can also rate recipes they've tried and get personalized recommendations.

-Built with SvelteKit, Node.js, TypeScript, Neon Serverless PostgreSQL, and Tailwind CSS.
+Built with SvelteKit, Node.js, TypeScript, CockroachDB, and Tailwind CSS.

 ## Features